"An Unwarranted Ward"

 Saving Mom began when unbeknownst to us, daughters Nina and Jean, an EMERGENCY PETITION for GUARDIANSHIP and CONSERVATORSHIP was filed on November 22, 2013, by a brother in Ramsey County Court, St. Paul, Minnesota.

-Saving Mom was the result of our desperate attempt to save our beautiful 89-year-old mom from a system that would invade her privacy.
+Saving Mom was the result of our desperate attempt in 2013 to save our beautiful 89-year-old mom from a system that would invade her privacy.
 A system that would cause unnecessary harm mentally, physically, and financially by draining her accounts.
 This Emergency Petition and its’ ruling, which we did not understand, resulted in shock, frustration, depression, and feelings of abandonment for both our mother and for us.

 This also produced guilt by blocking our ability to care for our mother.
 All our responsibilities were stripped from us and we did not understand why.
 We promised our father on his deathbed we would keep our mother safe, happy, and make sure she had anything she needed.
 Our right to provide care and protect our mother was stripped away in an instant.